 - Litigants seeking an interpreter can leave a message 24 hours a day, 7 days a week at 206-477-1415.

-- Allow at least 24 hours to schedule an appointment with a foreign spoken language interpreter and at least one week with an American Sign Language (ASL) interpreter.
+- Allow at least five (5) business days to schedule an appointment with a foreign language interpreter or an American Sign Language (ASL) interpreter.

 - Caller's Name